From that first sizzle on the grill to the satisfying final bite, nothing beats a perfectly cooked hamburger.

 It is because of this that it is recommended that you cook your hamburger temperature to 160℉.
 Using a food thermometer can help to save you and your guests from any harmful bacteria that are found within the meat.

-Risks of Under-Cooking Ground Beef
+Risks of Under-Cooking Ground Meat

 Ground beef tends to be at a higher risk of contamination than most other cuts of beef since the source can be from multiple animals.
 This is especially true when it comes to prepackaged meat that you purchase at a grocery store.

-Since pre-packaged ground beef is mass-produced, you cannot be sure that all of your packages are coming from the same animal.
+Since pre-packaged ground meat is mass-produced, you cannot be sure that all of your packages are coming from the same animal.
 Because of this, you can get beef that comes from both healthy animals and those that carry more bacteria than others.

 If the ground beef comes from even a small percentage of a cow that has been contaminated, because of the grinding process, the bacteria are distributed to the rest of the batch.
-This is typically because all of the beef in a factory goes through a specific grinder that is also used on other meats.
+This is typical because all of the beef in a factory goes through a specific grinder that is also used on other meats.

 When contaminated meat is mixed with healthy meat it can cause the distribution of harmful bacteria to grow.
-This means that the ground beef you purchase that is prepackaged may not be as pure and free of contaminants as you would expect.
+This means that the ground meat you purchase that is prepackaged may not be as pure and free of contaminants as you would expect.

-How To Check Burger Temperature
+How To Check Burger Patties Temp

 A meat thermometer is the best, most reliable way to check the internal temp of burgers, but there is another way if you’re in a pinch.